 Does anyone in your family LOVE fossils?
-My preschooler was crazy about them, and I had read so many books about prehistoric animals with him, that I was hooked too.
-That’s why we had to stop at the Mammoth Site in Hot Springs, South Dakota during our Black Hills road trip.
+My preschooler was crazy about them, and I had read so many books with him about prehistoric animals that I was hooked too.
+That's why we had to stop at the Mammoth Site in Hot Springs, South Dakota during our Black Hills road trip.

 The Mammoth Site was the last stop of our Black Hills vacation.
 If we had known that we were going to drive all the way home to Salt Lake City that day, we probably wouldn't have taken the time for this attraction.
 I'm glad we did.